Implementing Recreational Marijuana in Pennsylvania

 February 8, 2019

 Pennsylvania Cannabis Implementation Should Follow Other States’ Lead

 This past year brought major cannabis milestones both home and abroad, as various states and even countries made up ground in the fight against prohibition.

 Canada became the second country to legalize cannabis for adult use outright, and the first in North America.
-Once found only on America’s west coast, Massachusetts marijuana dispensaries began adult use recreational sales of cannabis November of 2018.
-In the midwest, Michigan legalized adult use sales during their midterm elections.
+Once found only on America’s west coast, Massachusetts marijuana dispensaries began adult-use recreational sales of cannabis in November of 2018.
+In the Midwest, Michigan legalized adult-use sales during their midterm elections.

-This past year Pennsylvania entered the 21st century of marijuana laws, when it joined a majority of 33 states that offer medical cannabis to those with a doctor’s prescription.
-PA patients made their first purchases in the keystone state almost year ago, on February 15th, 2018.
+This past year, Pennsylvania entered the 21st century of marijuana laws when it joined a majority of 33 states that offer medical cannabis to those with a doctor’s prescription.
+PA patients made their first purchases in the keystone state almost a year ago, on February 15th, 2018.

 As legal cannabis’ popularity spreads, so too does its influence.

 In an email interview with Forbes, Mason Tvert, spokesman for the Marijuana Policy Project, described that, “A growing number of state lawmakers and governors are either getting behind [cannabis legalization] efforts or coming to the realization that they cannot hold them up much longer.”